Editing & Mentorship

 THE EDITING TRENCHES OF MY MFA

 My editing skills were honed into a tight craft while completing my MFA.
 I was offered the role of Editing/Marking Coordinator for all of the first year writing work in five genres: poetry, fiction, creative non-fiction, play writing and screen writing.
 I managed a team of editors, read every piece of first year work (many, many hundreds), and edited a large chunk of them.
-I worked closely with professors in five genres to build editing and grading criteria, and calibrated all of the grades that came in so that the system was consistent (and so that no talented writers slipped through the cracks!)
-In my second year I was given the work of teaching other graduate students to edit and grade (on top of the aforementioned work).
-I continued in this role after earning my MFA, and personally edited over 800 pieces of student writing (I read and calibrated the grades for, and often added edits to, many many hundreds more).
+I worked closely with professors (who were themselves award-winning writers) in five genres to build editing and grading criteria, and calibrated all of the grades that came in so that the system was consistent (and so that no talented writers slipped through the cracks!)
+In my second year I was given the work of teaching other graduate students to edit and grade (in addition to the aforementioned work).
+I continued in this role after earning my MFA, and personally edited over 1000 pieces of student writing (I read and often added edits to, many many hundreds more).
 During this editing internship of sorts, I become phenomenally adept at swiftly and thoroughly editing creative writing in any genre, while cherishing each individual voice.

 I also worked at the university as a sessional instructor, a teaching assistant, and a substitute instructor at the 2nd, 3rd and 4th year levels.
 And I created and taught a Spoken Word class, incorporating writing, workshop editing, and performance in four genres.
 In particular, I delighted in working one-on-one with students during office hours, watching their writing blossom and mature.
 Some of my most cherished memories include seeing student work (that I had a hand in nurturing) go onto earn publication.